72squared/redpipe/README.rst

 *Making Redis pipelines easier to use in python.*

-*Redis* pipelining is powerful (see <https://redis.io/topics/pipelining>).
+*Redis* pipelining is `powerful <https://redis.io/topics/pipelining>`_.
 But the results aren't available until you execute the pipeline.
 It's inconvenient to use pipelines in python.
 This is especially true when trying to create modular and reusable components.